ivh/tmy.se/content/pages/covid19.md

 Data Source: [WHO](https://github.com/CSSEGISandData/2019-nCoV), Code: [github](https://github.com/ivh/covid19),
 License: [CC-BY](https://creativecommons.org/licenses/by/4.0/)
 Note that this is a logarithmic plot.
-Currently it looks like the increase in China has slowed down, while Italy and Iran are the most worrying.§
+Currently it looks like the increase in China has slowed down, while Italy and Iran are the most worrying.

 [Dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)
 with statistics on a map.